ethereum-push-notification-service/embed-dapp/README.md

 # About
-POC Embed Dapp for EPNS FE-SDK
+POC Embed Dapp for PUSH FE-SDK

 **NOTE:**
 only for demo purpose.